PlayFab/thundernetes/docs/troubleshooting/Cluster/README.md

-This contains the troublshooting Clusters related to thundernetes
+This contains the troubleshooting Clusters related to thundernetes

 ## **Category: Cluster**